Comparison of Reservoir Computing topologies using the Recurrent Kernel approach: Iterable kernels for any rotationally-invariant distribution

 with $\be_1$ and $\be_2$ the first two vectors of an orthonormal basis.
 Importantly, $u_1$, $v_1$, and $v_2$ only depend on scalar products $\|\but\|^2$, $\|\bvt\|^2$, and $\left(\but\right)^\top\bvt$:

 The kernel limit in Eq. \eqref{eq: first kernel limit} can be rewritten as an integral over two gaussian random variables $w_1$ and $w_2$:

+since $u_1, v_1, v_2$ only depend on $\|\but\|^2, \|\bvt\|^2, \left(\but\right)^\top \bvt$.
 Thus, the kernel limit for all RC algorithms with random gaussian weights is an iterable kernel, allowing us to define an associated Recurrent Kernel.
 As we see in this proof, it can be extended to any rotationally-invariant distribution of weights $p(\w)$.